2018 Annual Conference

-We encourage sessions proposals for AAH2018 that respond to our theme of ‘look out!’ – engaging with art history in the broadest sense, and incorporating a diverse range of papers and perspectives.
+We encourage sessions proposals that respond to the idea of ‘looking outwards' by engaging with art history in the broadest sense, and incorporating a diverse range of papers and perspectives.
 We particularly encourage session proposals made by two convenors who offer different perspectives on the field addressed (e.g. co-convenors from different disciplines, institutional frameworks and/or countries).

 Submitting Session Proposals

 Session proposals should include a title and abstract (no longer than 250 words), and the name(s) and contact details of the session convenor(s).
 If your session proposes an alternative format, please include details of this in the proposal.
 If relevant for the proposed session, please also explain how the proposal relates to the broader theme of ‘look out!’.

 We ask that proposals clearly reflect what the session aims to explore: this helps not only with the subsequent call for papers, but also with publicising the final session programme.

 Deadline for session proposals: 1 May 2017

 Please submit proposals only via email to: firstname.lastname@example.org

 For general enquiries about submission please email: email@example.com